awentzonline/image-analogies/README.md

  * --b-content-w Weight for content loss between B and B'
  * --tv-w Weight for total variation loss
  * --vgg-weights Path to VGG16 weights
+ * --a-scale-mode Method of scaling A and A' relative to B
+ * * 'match': force A to be the same size as B regardless of aspect ratio (current default for backwards compatibility)
+ * * 'ratio': apply scale imposed by width/height params on B to A
+ * * 'none': leave A/A' alone
+ * --a-scale Additional scale factor for A and A'

 The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)